Carol Meyers, a 55-year-old female, comes to the emergency department because of a headache.

 - Act as if you have the worst headache of your life.
 It gets even worse when you are exposed to bright lights and loud noises.

 - Pretend you are disoriented when it comes to the current time and date.
-Give the examinee an incorrect answer if asked for the current date, and be unable to recall the name of the current president of the United States.
+Give the examinee an incorrect answer if asked for the current date.
+You are unable to recall the name of the current president of the United States.

 - You have a very stiff neck.
-When the examinee tries to flex it with you in a standing or sitting position, say that it hurts and resist flexion, only allowing your head to be tilted forwarded slightly and not letting your chin touch your chest.
+When the examinee tries to flex it while you are in a standing or sitting position, say that it hurts and resist flexion, only allowing your head to be tilted forwarded slightly and not letting your chin touch your chest.

 - You are not aware of the meanings of medical terms (e.g., CT, lumbar puncture) and ask for clarification if the examinee uses them.